amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 $ ssh -i <b><i>PRIVATE_KEY.PEM</i></b> ec2-user@<b><i>EC2_PUBLIC_IP_ADDRESS</i></b>
 </pre>

-Our dev team already prepared microservices code and Dockerfile for iridium production, so you just have to build the Docker image.
+Our dev team already prepared the service code and Dockerfile for iridium production, so you just have to build the Docker image.
 These are similar to the docker build steps from Lab 1 when you built the monolith.
 Create a working directory for the iridium code, and download the iridium application source, requirements file, and Dockerfile from Interstella HQ.

 <pre>
 $ aws s3 sync s3://www.interstella.trade/awsloft/code/iridium/ iridium/